BrandonXu6106/obsidianpublish/content/thoughts/ScrapScript.md

 ## Publish

-Scrapyards store scraps in an [[IPFS]]-like system with name and versioning information.
+Scrapyards store scraps in an [[IPFS.md]]-like system with name and versioning information.

 ```bash
 ## publish a scrap